-It will cost you R4 299 to purchase it directly from Microsoft or pay a little less to get it with a CloudGate X or similar pre-loaded desktop or laptop.
+It will cost you R4 299 to purchase it directly from Microsoft or you could pay much less to get it with a CloudGate X or similar pre-loaded desktop or laptop.

-The difference between the 2 lies under the hood.
-Your desktop experience should be relatively the same.
+The real difference between the two lies under the hood as your desktop experience should be relatively the same.

-Windows 10 Home pushes updates to your PC, allowing you to stall them to later, but they can’t be avoided.
+Windows 10 Home also pushes updates to your PC, and allows you to install them later, but they can’t be avoided.
 For some, it can halt productivity and is not always ideal.
 Windows 10 Pro offers an option or can be governed by your IT team.
-You are able to pause updates and install them at a time that works for you and your business.
+You are able to pause or delay updates and install them at a time that works for you and your business.

-Several features of the Pro version are aimed primarily at the business market and are built to help you be more productive.
+Several features of the Pro version are aimed specifically at the business market and are built to help you be more productive.
 One of these features is the ability to join a local domain for centralised user and computer management.
 If your business network is governed by a domain then you don’t actually have a choice in using Pro.